Your dream’s come true, you’re finally in Japan!

 He became fluent in Japanese and wrote down many famous Japanese stories of ghosts and the paranormal, which are both part of his complete works on Kindle.

 Because easy is a subjective term, something “easy” for advanced learners with a penchant for cosmic horror might be H.P.
-Lovecraft or Edgar Allan Poe in Japanese, both famed for their short stories and available cheaply on Kindle or through Aozora Bunko.
+Lovecraft or Edgar Allan Poe in Japanese, both famed for their short stories.
+Search for them on Kindle or through Aozora Bunko.

 4. Discover Famous Japanese Authors